Call us on 01903 205722

 Along with other churches, Offington is working to help provide a safe place for Syrian refugees to live, and helping them to integrate into our community.
 You can read about their important work on their website.

 In 2019, our minister, Revd.
 Dawn Carn, will be Worthing Mayor's chaplain, a role which is shared with a leader form another Worthing church.

 Tuesday Lunches is a social get-together, offering not only food, but also an opportunity to get out of the house, meet and make friends, chat and play games.
 Oh, and of course get a tasty meal!

 Offington joins with other groups from Worthing on Broadwater Green to provide a day of fun, play, laughter and activities for young people and families.

 You can get a flavour of just how much fun it is on their Facebook page.

 How do you keep children occupied during the holidays?
-We might not have the whole answer, but for two hours every Wednesday during August and half-terms, they can come and have some fun here.
+We might not have the whole answer, but for two hours on Wednesday mornings during half-terms, and on some Wednesdays in August, they can come and have some fun with you here.
 There are no age limits.
-More information from the church office.